mtcalabro/java-jackson-databinding-example/README.md

 ####To JSON
 ```
 Presentation presention = new Presentation();
-// set some values to the presentation here instance...
+// set some values to the presentation instance here...

 String json = JsonMapper.toJson(presention);
 ```